Daniel-Ze/Leaf-disc-scoring/README.md

 ![title](https://github.com/Daniel-Ze/Leaf-disc-scoring/blob/main/img/git_title.png)

-Objective and high-throughput calssification of leaf disc images form inoculation experiments.
+Objective high-throughput calssification of leaf disc images form inoculation experiments.

 If you use this repository or derivatives of it please cite:\
 \